Obarun/66/doc/66-event.md

 * **user** — react to a name raised by [66 emit](66-emit.html), or by another reactor's `Emit` key.

+### A reactor acts on itself — and on nothing else

+This is the load-bearing rule of the whole model.
+A reactor's `Do` has **no target**: there is no key naming the service to act upon, because the service acted upon is always the one declaring the rule.
+When the event fires, `66-eventd` runs `66 <do> <the reactor>` — the reactor's own name, never another's.

+Nothing else in 66 can reach into a service this way, and it is the opposite of how reactive control is usually built.
+The common shape is a separate trigger file that names the service it must activate, or a hook or dispatcher script that restarts it from the outside; either way the rule that acts on a service lives somewhere that service never mentions.
+In 66 the direction is reversed: the service states what happens to it.

+Three consequences follow, and they are the reason the model is worth using:

+* **No action at a distance.** The frontend of a service lists everything event-driven that can happen to it.
+You never have to grep the rest of the system to find out what restarts it at 3 a.m.
+* **Subscribing never edits someone else's file.** Adding a reactor touches exactly one frontend — its own.
+The source is not modified, and neither is any other subscriber.
+A package can ship a service that reacts to a system event without patching a single file it does not own.
+* **Watching is not acting.** Naming a source in `From` observes it; it never starts, stops or otherwise touches that source — see [`From` is a watch, not a dependency](#from-is-a-watch-not-a-dependency).

+The one outward-facing key is [`Emit`](#emit), and it is deliberately indirect: it raises a *name*, not a command, and it acts on nobody.
+Whoever wants to react to that name subscribes to it, in their own frontend, with their own `Do`.
+So even the cascades below are made of services that each decided for themselves — no service is ever acted upon by a rule it does not carry.

 ### One source, many reactors

 A source is **fan-out**: any number of reactors may name the same source in their `From` (or,